-On behalf of Carolina Farm Credit, ACA ("Carolina" or "Association") I appreciate the opportunity to comment on the Farm Credit Administration's ("FCA") Notice of Proposed Rulemaking regarding Loan Policies and Operations ("YBS Proposed Rule" or "Proposed Rule") that was published in the Federal Register on June 16, 2022.
+On behalf of Farm Credit System ("FCS") institutions, Farm Credit Council ("FCC") appreciates the opportunity to comment on the Farm Credit Administration's ("FCA") Notice of Proposed Rulemaking regarding Loan Policies and Operations ("YBS Proposed Rule" or "Proposed Rule") that was published in the Federal Register on June 16, 2022.

-Carolina has long recognized and embraced young, beginning, and small farmer and rancher ("YBS") programs as a critical part of the mission given to them by Congress to ensure the financial success of YBS farmers and ranchers and the future of agriculture in the North Carolina and the United States ("YBS Mission").
-Moreover, the agricultural producers that serve on Carolina's Board of Directors demand that we take an active role in fostering success for the next generation of agricultural producers.
-The directors and management of Carolina share the FCA's passion for the future of agriculture, and we recognize the critical need for new producers to enter the industry and build economically sustainable agricultural operations that will feed an increasing population around the world and contribute to the economic success of our nation.
+FCS institutions have long recognized and embraced young, beginning, and small farmer and rancher ("YBS") programs as a critical part of the mission given to them by Congress to ensure the financial success of YBS farmers and ranchers and the future of agriculture in the United States ("YBS Mission").
+Moreover, the agricultural producers that serve on FCS boards of directors demand that those institutions take an active role in fostering success for the next generation of agricultural producers.
+The directors and management of FCS institutions share the FCA's passion for the future of agriculture, and we recognize the critical need for new producers to enter the industry and build economically sustainable agricultural operations that will feed an increasing population around the world and contribute to the economic success of our nation.